-- Discussion of the project goals and objectives, and how the proposed activities integrate into the energy vision and long-term goals of the Applicant. - Soundness of the discussion of the need for and impact of DOE funding the proposed project, and the implications if not funded.
+- Discussion of the project goals and objectives, and how the project integrates into the energy vision and long-term goals of the Applicant. - Soundness of the discussion of the need for and impact of DOE funding the proposed project, and the implications if not funded.